EricArazo/PseudoLabeling/README.md

 ### Usage

-You can find an example script to run the poroposed SSL approach on CIFAR-10 with 500 labeled samples in [RunScripts_SOTA500.sh](https://github.com/EricArazo/PseudoLabeling/blob/master/cifar10/RunScripts_SOTA500.sh) and for CIFAR-100 with 4000 labeled samples in [RunScripts_SOTA4000.sh](https://github.com/EricArazo/PseudoLabeling/blob/master/cifar100/RunScripts_SOTA4000.sh).
+You can find an example script to run the poroposed SSL approach on CIFAR-10 with 500 labeled samples in [RunScripts_SOTA500.sh](https://github.com/EricArazo/PseudoLabeling/blob/master/cifar10/RunScripts_SOTA500.sh), for CIFAR-100 with 4000 labeled samples in [RunScripts_SOTA4000.sh](https://github.com/EricArazo/PseudoLabeling/blob/master/cifar100/RunScripts_SOTA4000.sh), and  for MiniImagenNet with 4000 labeled samples in [RunScripts_SOTA4000.sh](https://github.com/EricArazo/PseudoLabeling/blob/master/miniImagenet/RunScripts_SOTA4000.sh).
 Execute the script from the corresponding folder to train the model.

 ### Parameters details
 Execute the following to get details about parameters.
 Most of them are set by default to replicate our experiments.